Islip vs Bay Shore: Which Waterfront Town Is Right for You?

 3. Commute and Connectivity

-Bay Shore: Offers both the LIRR and ferry service to Fire Island.
-It’s also closer to major highways like Sunrise Highway and the Southern State Parkway.
+- Bay Shore: LIRR plus ferry service to Fire Island, and proximity to Sunrise Highway and the Southern State Parkway.

 4. Waterfront Access and Recreation